management,

 Michael Robinson Michael Robinson Connect Apr 26, 2024 · 10 mins read

-Options papers frame a problem and outline what support needed to solve it.
-Large organisations use them to decide where to spend money and time.
+Options papers frame a problem and outline what support is needed to resolve.
+Organisations use them to decide where to spend money and time.
 Learn how to write options papers here.

 Jump to section